 180g somyeon (thin wheat noodles)

-1. Add chopped kimchi, kimchi juice, minced garlic, sugar, gochujang, sesame oil, vinegar and roasted sesame seeds in a mixing bowl and mix well with a wooden spoon.
+1. Add chopped kimchi, kimchi juice, minced garlic, sugar, gochujang, sesame oil, vinegar and roasted sesame seeds in a bowl and mix to combine.

 2. To make hard-boiled egg, bring water in a saucepan to boil and add an egg.
 Cook for 10 minutes.

 3. In another pot of boiling water, add somyeon.
-Stir with a spoon to prevent from sticking.
+Stir with a spoon/fork initially to prevent noodles from sticking.

-4. Once they start to boil, stir the noodles again and cook for a few more minutes until they are done (by tasting one or two).
+4. Once the water start to boil, cook the noodles for a few more minutes until they are done (by tasting one or two).

-5. Once noodles are cooked, rinse them in a sieve in cold running water for 2-3 minutes.
+5. Once noodles are cooked, rinse them in cold running water for 1-2 minutes.
 Set aside.

 6. Divide noodles into 2 portions and place in serving plates.
 Add seasoning (from step 1) and top with cucumber, egg and more roasted sesame seeds.
-Mix well before serving.
+Mix well before digging in.